 Schouwen-Duiveland is the most advanced “green destination” in the country!
 It tries hard to preserve its rich nature, reduce pollution and waste, save energy and reduce car-use.
-Tourism has an impacts and the opinion of visitors are monitored to improve visitor management and conservation.
+Tourism has an impact and the opinion of visitors is monitored to improve visitor management and conservation.

 Public bus services will get you almost anywhere, at reasonable costs.
 Use 9292 for info on connections.
 Your best buy is an OV chip card to use any train, bus or tram service.
-If you use a car, make use of Transferium Park and Ride (P+R).
-Park your car in outskirts of Renesse and take the many public transport lines to discover Schouwen-Duiveland’s nature, beaches and history (Zierikzee offers also free parking areas) in a sustainable way and avoid excessive traffic.
+If you use a car, make use of Transferium P+R. Park your car in outskirts of Renesse and take the many public transport lines to discover Schouwen-Duiveland’s nature, beaches and history (Zierikzee offers also free parking areas) in a sustainable way and avoid excessive traffic.